 Vulvar care

-There are some simple ways you can show your vulva some TLC that can reduce your risk of irritation.
+There are some simple ways to show your vulva some TLC that can reduce your risk of irritation.
+These measures include:

 • Wearing breathable, cotton underwear